 - A staggered handover where new and existing SSAs work together for a period - Appoint permanent advisers in all senior subjects as a full-time position - Appoint permanent advisers in all senior subjects, but not necessarily as a full-time position.
 Suggestions included seconding teachers from schools for part of the week or appointing advisers who could advise in more than one subject.

-Those SSAs who thought one year's tenure was adequate saw advantages in there being a turnover of personnel in the person in the role is not important."
+Those SSAs who thought one year's tenure was adequate saw advantages in there being a turnover of personnel in the position.